-- Folk Music: He used folk music as the basis for his on work, building up a huge collection of field recordings of authentic peasant's music from Eastern Europe, North Africa and Asia.
+- Folk Music: He used folk music as the basis for his own work, building up a huge collection of field recordings of authentic peasant's music from Eastern Europe, North Africa and Asia.

-- Opera: He wrote only work in this genre, Bluebeard's Castle, which was rejected by Hungarian Fine Arts Commission as unstageworthy when Bartok submitted it for an award.
-It wasn't performed until 5 years later, but is now considered one of Bartok's most important works, and, despite its unusually small cast causing some difficulty - it only has two main characters, and three silent roles, which is a little awkward if you have a large group of performers on retainer - it receives regular performance.
+- Opera: He wrote only work in this genre, Duke Bluebeard's Castle, which was rejected by the Hungarian Fine Arts Commission as unstageworthy when Bartok submitted it for an award.
+It wasn't performed until five years later, but is now considered one of Bartok's most important works.
+Despite its unusually small cast — it only has two main characters and three silent roles, which is a little awkward if you have a large group of performers on retainer — it receives regular performances.

-- Public Domain Soundtrack: His compositions frequently quote from traditional music, which he collected on countless field recordings for which he crossed large parts of rural Eastern Europe and Northern Africa, accompanied by his colleague Zoltan Kodàly.
-Since this music was so ancient he didn't have to pay royalties for it.
+- Public Domain Soundtrack: His compositions frequently quote traditional folk music from Eastern Europe and Northern Africa, which he collected on countless field recordings, often accompanied by his colleague Zoltan Kodaly.
+Since this music was sufficiently ancient, he didn't have to pay royalties for it.

 - Rule of Three: In his ballet The Miraculous Mandarin, three tramps coerce a girl into prostitution.
 The girl then dances to seduce three men, the last of which is the eponymous Mandarin.
 The tramps then attempt to kill the Mandarin in three different ways: asphyxiation, stabbing (thrice!), and hanging.